Eveline Willett Cunnington

-Eveline Willett Cunnington (23 April 1849 – 30 July 1916) was a British-born social reformer, feminist, lecturer and writer in New Zealand.
+Eveline Willett Cunnington (23 April 1849 – 30 July 1916) was a New Zealand social reformer, feminist, lecturer and writer.
 Cunnington was a strong advocate against the exploitation of children and young women and for prison reform.
 In later years, she advocated for socialism and labor reform.

 Early life and education

 Cunnington was born Eveline Willett Leach in Briton Ferry, Glamorganshire, Wales, on 23 April 1849.
 Her father, Robert Valentine Leach, owned a lunatic asylum.
-As a young woman, Cunningham wanted to get a job, but her father would not allow it.
+As a young woman, Cunnington wanted to get a job, but her father would not allow it.
 He sent her to school in France, after which she spent time in Italy and Germany.
 Back in England, Cunnington attended at Queen's College in London for three years.

 In 1875, Cunnington emigrated to Christchurch, New Zealand.
 On 8 April 1876, she married Capel Baines.
 The couple moved to South Australia, where he worked as a clerk.
-They lived in poverty; Cunnington later stated that this experience radicalized her feelings on the subject.
-Cunningham had two children in Australia.
+She experienced poverty; Cunnington later stated that this experience radicalized her feelings on the subject.
+In May 1875 Capel Baines was appointed Clerk of the Court and Collector of Customs at Port Lincoln, South Australia; in May 1879 he was appointed Harbour Master, etc, at Port Lincoln, and Collector of Jetty Dues, at Louth Bay; in July 1880 he was Clerk of the Local Court at Strathalbyn; and in July 1881 he was registrar of births, deaths, and marriages, for the district of Strathalbyn.

+Cunnington had five children in Australia, two of whom died as infants.

-In August 1883, on a visit to Cunnington's family in England, Capel died of a heart attack.
-She and her children left England for Christchurch.
+In August 1883, on a visit to Cunnington's family at Castle Devizes, Wiltshire, England, Capel died of a heart attack.
+He had taken leave and travelled to England for his health.

+She and her children then emigrated to Christchurch, New Zealand.
 On 18 December 1884, she married Herbert James Cunnington, an electrical engineer, in Leithfield.
 The couple had one daughter.